saurontech/Advantech-VCOM-Linux-Driver/readme.txt

 	| ADAM-4571L-DE		| E571		|
 	+-----------------------+---------------+

-    3.1.3 Ignore Device-Type
+    2.2.3 Ignore Device-Type
 	Some devices can ignore the "Device-Type" parameter.
 	  Enable the "VCOM Ignore Device ID" in the "System" column of the Web Configure GUI, and reboot the device;
 	afterwards the device will accept a connection discarding a "Device-Type" mismatch during the "Open Port" handshake.

-  3.2 install
+    2.2.4 install
 	# make install        # install driver at /usr/local/advtty and application at /sbin

-  3.3 unisntall
+    2.3.5 unisntall
 	# make uninstall      # uninstall the driver and application

 	If vcom service is running, it must be stopped and removed before uninstalling.
-	(for details on how to remove the service, checkout section 3.5)
+	(for more detail on how to remove the service, checkout section 3.2)

+3. Insert and remove the driver, start and stop the daemon

+  After installation, the driver and daemon are installed; however, before using the VCOM service, one must insert the driver and start the daemons.
+  A helper script (advman) is installed alongside the driver to help start/stop/manage the VCOM service.
+  Refer to section "5.
+Daemon configuration/managment" for more detail.

-  3.4 start the daemon
+  3.1 start the daemon
 	# advman -o insert      # insert the driver
 	# advman -o start       # start the application

-  3.5 stop the daemon
+  3.2 stop the daemon
 	# advman -o stop         # stop the daemon
 	# advman -o remove       # remove the driver from kernel

+  3.3 auto-starting the VCOM service at boot time
+	Linux is a highly customizable environment.
+	Starting the VCOM service during boot time depends on the choise of your initial daemon.
+	However, we do provide a sample service file for systemd.

+  3.3.1 Systemd
+	A systemd service file is provided as a reference, if one choses to use systemd as the initial daemon.
+	It is located at "misc/systemd/advvcom.service"

+  3.3.1.1 Install advvcom.service
+	# make install -C ./misc/systemd/

+  3.3.1.2 Enabling advvcom.service
+	Enabling the service on systemd will allow VCOM to auto-start during bootup.
+	# systemctrl enable advvcom.service

+  3.3.1.3 Starting advvcom.service
+	This will start the VCOM service via systemd right away.
+	# systemctrl start advvcom.service

 4. System managment.
+  Several tools were designed to help system administrators check on the status and historys of each VCOM connection.

   4.1 Checking the on-line/off-line status of the daemons.
 	# advps            # this command shows all the tty interfaces that are currently supported by a on-line/running daemon